Family Food Garden may collect a share of sales or other compensation from the links on this page.

 You can also grow certain plants that attract and increase the natural predators.

-There is a great book called ‘Good Bug, Bad Bug’ to learn the difference of your garden bugs & I’ve discussed this more in ‘natural organic pest control’.
-Growing the ‘umbelliferous plants’ that have large frilly leaves like carrots, parsley, celery, dill etc help to attract more ladybugs to eat aphids.
+There is a great book called ‘Good Bug, Bad Bug‘ to learn the difference of your garden bugs and the benefits of natural organic pest control.
+Growing the ‘umbelliferous plants’ that have large frilly leaves like carrots, parsley, celery, dill, and more to help attract more ladybugs to get rid of aphids.

 Mulching your garden beds or rows helps to suppress weeds, reduce the need for watering and builds up your soil.
-In this post I compared wood chips, versus straw & hay.
+We’ve used a lot of different garden mulches in our garden beds and they’ve all worked really well.

 When we moved to our new acreage our goal was to create a couple food forests that the chickens could also be rotated in.
 I can’t wait to show you the process of how we convert our flat grass into thriving plant guilds & food forests!